 To see how a player can earn an exemption into the field, go to http://www.usopen.com/qualifying/exemptions.html

 The USGA can also grant special exemptions into the field, which are rare.
-This year, however, the USGA has given out two, one to American Ryder Cup Captain Jim Furyk, who won the 2003 U.S. Open, and one to two-time U.S. Open champion Ernie Els.
+This year, however, the USGA has given one to two-time U.S. Open champion Ernie Els.
+It's the second straight year the South African has been given a special exemption.

 Is there an age limit to qualify?